diyarfaraj/AppBlockr/README.md

 </p>

 <p align="center">
 AppBlockr simple app blocker made for Android only.
-Block any apps on your phone, to focus on import work.
+Block any apps on your phone, to focus on important work.
 </p>

 <p align="center">